templado/documentation/src/migrate/templado4.md

 </templado:snippet>
 ```

-Templado 5.0 documents provide the same option, but use a different namespace as the id lookup mechanism is no longer supported.
+Templado 5.0 documents provide the same option, but use a different namespace as the id lookup mechanism optionally used in Templado 4 is no longer supported.
 The root element name in Templado 5 defaults to "document" but is technically irrelevant as only the namespace is currently checked upon merge.

 ```xml
 <templado:document xmlns="http://www.w3.org/1999/xhtml" xmlns:templado="https://templado.io/document/1.0">